Board of Directors & Staff

 Mary Brown Bullock

-Mary Brown Bullock (2006) is president emerita of Agnes Scott College and is the Visiting Distinguished Professor of China Studies at Emory University.
-Prior to her eleven years as college president, Dr. Bullock was director of the Asia Program of the Woodrow Wilson International Center for Scholars and Director of the Committee on Scholarly Communication with the People's Republic of China.
+Mary Brown Bullock (2006) is Executive Vice Chancellor of Duke Kunshan University, where she acts as the chief academic and administrative officer.
+Previously she served as President of Agnes Scott College for eleven years and oversaw a strategic plan which increased the faculty and student body and transformed the campus with a substantial building program.
+A national leader in U.S. – China relations, Dr. Bullock has also served as a Distinguished Visiting Professor of China Studies at Emory University, as Director of the Asia Program of the Woodrow Wilson International Center for Scholars, and as Director of the Committee on Scholarly Communication with the People's Republic of China.
 She is chair of the China Medical Board of New York, Inc., and is a director of the Asia Foundation, the National Committee on US-China Relations, and Genuine Parts Company.
 An alumna of Agnes Scott, she received the M.A. and Ph.D. from Stanford University.

 Claire L. Gaudiani